stripe/stripe-java/README.md

 If your beta feature requires a `Stripe-Version` header to be sent, use the `Stripe.stripeVersion` field to set it:

+> Note: the `stripeVersion` can only be set in beta versions of the library.

 ```java
 Stripe.stripeVersion += "; feature_beta=v3";
 ```